 Two years later the theatre group renamed itself "Community Little Theatre" and later, "Greenville Little Theatre."
 They presented one to four plays annually for the next several years, rehearsing in either the Poinsett Hotel or the Christ Church Parish House.
 They performed in any local auditorium boasting a stage, such as Greenville High School and the Carolina Movie Theatre, but most frequently on the stage of the Woman's College.

 After WWII, the Greenville Little Theatre reorganized with renewed vigor and began presenting plays in the Greenville High School Auditorium, where Robert McLane, head of Speech, Art, and Drama, directed several plays.
 In 1946, Mr. McLane directed the family drama, I Remember Mama, featuring a talented young high school student.
 A local critic at the time said, "I don't know what Joanne Woodward's artistic ambitions are, but she is a born actress."

 With steadily increasing attendance, scheduling at the high school became difficult.
 The perfect solution came with the purchase of an Air Force Glider Base movie theatre on Lowndes Hill Road, vacant since the end of the war.
 Greenville responded generously, raising $25,000 for renovations, as well as volunteering countless hours to refurbish the facility.
 In 1948, Mr. McLane was persuaded to give up his high school job and become the full-time director of the theatre, and on March 8, 1948, the doors swung wide as 450 audience members entered the theatre's new home.

-The theatre flourished over the next two decades, gaining a national reputation and attracting visitors from all across the region.
+The theatre flourished over the next decade and a half, gaining a national reputation and attracting visitors from all across the region.
 Talented local performers were joined by New York professionals, such as John Randolph, Murray Matheson, George Matthews, Renato Cibelli, Gene Hollmann, and Mary Ann Cannon.
 Productions such as Life With Father, South Pacific, You Can’t Take It With You, The Barretts of Wimpole Street, The King and I, and The Miracle Worker helped establish the theatre’s reputation for excellence.

 Home on Heritage Green